Notice of Pre-AIA or AIA Status

 training a two-pass automatic speech recognition (ASR) model to generate a text representation of a spoken utterance, wherein training the ASR model comprises: (ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2… e.g. the first pass and second pass involving a user command with corrections or two separate interactions, both are used to train the model 0105 and fig. 7b-7c)

-training a first-pass portion of the ASR model, wherein training the first-pass portion of the ASR model comprises updating one or more portions of a shared encoder portion of the ASR model (the first pass is a literal first interaction with an ASR model by a user such as a first command 0105 and fig. 7b-7c, an ASR model containing encoded data or an encoder per se as in 0177 and 0185, ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2) and/or updating one or more portions of a recurrent neural network transformer (RNN-T) decoder portion of the first-pass portion of the ASR model based on processing a plurality of training instances; and
+training a first-pass portion of the ASR model, wherein training the first-pass portion of the ASR model comprises updating one or more portions of a shared encoder portion of the ASR model (the first pass is a literal first interaction with an ASR model by a user such as a first command 0105 and fig. 7b-7c, an ASR model containing encoded data or an encoder per se as in 0177 and 0185, ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2) AND/OR updating one or more portions of a recurrent neural network transformer (RNN-T) decoder portion of the first-pass portion of the ASR model based on processing a plurality of training instances; and

-training a second-pass portion of the ASR model, wherein training the second-pass portion of the ASR model comprises updating one or more portions of an additional encoder portion of the ASR model (the second pass can be a literal second interaction with an ASR model by a user such as the correction to a first input of a first command 0105 and fig. 7b-7c, an ASR model containing encoded data or an encoder per se as in 0177 and 0185, ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2) and/or updating one or more portions of a listen attend spell (LAS) decoder based on processing the plurality of training instances;
+training a second-pass portion of the ASR model, wherein training the second-pass portion of the ASR model comprises updating one or more portions of an additional encoder portion of the ASR model (the second pass can be a literal second interaction with an ASR model by a user such as the correction to a first input of a first command 0105 and fig. 7b-7c, an ASR model containing encoded data or an encoder per se as in 0177 and 0185, ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2) AND/OR updating one or more portions of a listen attend spell (LAS) decoder based on processing the plurality of training instances;

-subsequent to training the ASR model, processing audio data capturing a spoken utterance using the ASR model to generate a text representation of the spoken utterance; and (ASR inherently and explicitly in Phillips, converts speech to text, particularly after iterations of model training, e.g. the first pass and second pass involving a user command 0105 and fig. 7b-7c, an ASR model containing encoded data or an encoder per se as in 0177 and 0185, ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2)
+subsequent to training the ASR model, processing audio data capturing a spoken utterance using the ASR model to generate a text representation of the spoken utterance, (ASR inherently and explicitly in Phillips, converts speech to text, particularly after iterations of model training, e.g. the first pass and second pass involving a user command 0105 and fig. 7b-7c, an ASR model containing encoded data or an encoder per se as in 0177 and 0185, ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2)

 causing a client device to perform one or more actions based on the text representation of the spoken utterance. (in fig. 7c the action is opening and populating the app fields just by uttering a command… ASR inherently and explicitly in Phillips, converts speech to text, particularly after iterations of model training, e.g. the first pass and second pass involving a user command 0105 and fig. 7b-7c, an ASR model containing encoded data or an encoder per se as in 0177 and 0185, ASR operations using speech recognition models for training using past utterances, user history, context, and corrections thereof for instance 0071 fig. 1 and fig. 2)